zaid5678/COMP0138-FinalYearProject/README.md

 pip install import-ipynb transformers datasets
 ```

+# Purpose of each notebook
+The `main.ipynb` notebook runs the GUI.
+The `testing.ipynb` notebook holds the code related to testing, and the `functions.ipynb` holds the supplementary functions for extracting text and obtaining the final answer.

 # Running the application
 To run the main program, run the `main.ipynb` notebook.
-The `testing.ipynb` notebook holds the code related to testing, and the `functions.ipynb` holds the supplementary functions for extracting text and obtaining the final answer.

 # Testing
 For testing, you need to extract the `triviaqa.json` file.
 Note that for the code, the TriviaQA dataset must be manually downloaded.
 Then, run the `testing.ipynb` notebook.